gromero/htm/README.md

 1. Can an additional thread performing just syscall disturb (abort) the HTM on the other threads?

-   We'll try to ellucidate this question by look at the abortion rate of HTMs in the presence of a noise thread performing periodic syscalls in comparison to aborting rates without a thread performing syscalls.
+   We'll try to elucidate this question by look at the abortion rate of HTMs in the presence of a noise thread performing periodic syscalls in comparison to aborting rates without a thread performing syscalls.